 Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact I. AESTHETICS.
-Except as provided in Public Resources Code Section 21099, would the project: a) Have a substantial adverse effect on a scenic vista?
-X b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings with a state scenic highway? x c) In non-urbanized areas, substantially degrade the existing visual character or quality or public views of the site and its surroundings?
+Except as provided in Public Resources Code Section 21099, would the project: a) Have a substantial adverse effect on a scenic vista? Х b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings with a state scenic highway? х c) In non-urbanized areas, substantially degrade the existing visual character or quality or public views of the site and its surroundings?
 (Public views are those that are experienced from publicly accessible vantage point).
 If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? x d) Create a new source of substantial light or glare which would adversely affect day or nighttime views of the area? x

 - a.
 The City of Lancaster General Plan identifies five scenic areas in the City and immediately surrounding area (LMEA Figure 12-1).
 Views of these scenic areas are not generally visible from the project site or the immediately surrounding roadways.
-However, views of the open desert and mountains surrounding the Antelope Valley are available from the project site and roadways.
-With implementation of the proposed project, these views would not change and would continue to be available from the roadways and project site.
-Therefore, impacts would be less than significant. - b.
-The project site does not contain any rock outcroppings, or historic buildings.
-The project does contain ornamental trees and the remains of a former homestead and irrigation systems.
-Removal of these resources would be noticeable; however, the project site is not located along a State scenic highway.
-Therefore, impacts would be less than significant. - c.
+However, views of open desert and the mountains surrounding the Antelope Valley are available from the project site and roadways.
+The proposed project would be for a subdivision of 150 single-family lots and would be similar to the existing single-family homes along of Avenue H-8 and 20th Street East.
+With implementation of the proposed project, the views would not change and would continue to be available from the roadways and project site.
+Therefore, no impact would occur. - b.
+The project site is not located along any designated State Scenic Highways.
+Additionally, the project does not contain any rock outcroppings, trees, or historic structures.
+Therefore, no impacts would occur. - c.
 The proposed project is consistent with the zoning code as it pertains to this use and zone.
 Additionally, the City of Lancaster adopted Design Guidelines on December 8, 2009 (updated March 30, 2010).
 These guidelines provide the basis to achieve quality design for all development within the City.
-Development of the proposed project would change the visual character of the project site from vacant desert to a residential subdivision of 109 lots.
+Development of the proposed project would change the visual character of the project site from vacant land to a residential subdivision of 150 lots.
 The new development would conform to design standards for subdivisions, the intent of the design guidelines, and would be compatible with nearby developments.
-Prior to the issuance of building permits for the project, the elevations of the models would be subject to review by the Architectural and Design Commission to ensure that the elevations are consistent with the design guidelines and City's vision for the look of the community.
+Prior to the issuance of building permits for the project, the elevations of the models would be subject to review by the Development Services Director to ensure that the elevations are consistent with the design guidelines and City's vision for the look of the community.
 Therefore, impacts would be less than significant.

 d.
 Currently, no light is currently generated on the project site.
-Light generated in the area is primarily from vehicles headlights, street lights, lighting from the industrial use to the north, security lighting from the solar facility, and from the Lancaster Baptist Church/West Coast Bible College.
+Light generated in the area is primarily from residential lighting, vehicles headlights, and street lights.
 The light generated from the project site would be in the form of motor vehicles, street lights, and residential lighting.
 The proposed street lights within the development would be directed downward onto the project site.
 Additionally, the proposed project would not introduce substantial amounts of glare as the development would be constructed primarily from non-reflective materials.
 Therefore, impacts would be less than significant.